-In his home, Jeremias helps by cleaning.
-He lives with his father and his mother.
+Jeremias lives with his father and his mother.
+He is responsible for cleaning.
 His father is employed as a laborer and his mother maintains the home.
 There are 4 children in the family.

 Please remember Jeremias in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.